cider/cider/benchmark/README.md

 The benchmark can be run in the following modes, which affects what happens during the build:

 * `noop` - do not clone the repository, do not run any script, just return success
+* `noop+streaming` - do not clone the repository, do not run any script, but stream some non-trivial output back to the requester
 * `discard` - clone the repository, run the script, but do not stream the output back
 * `streaming` - clone the repository, run the script and stream the output back
 * `redis` - clone the repository, run the script, buffer the output, then save